1feres1/pynmranalysis/Readme.md

 [![PyPI version fury.io](https://badge.fury.io/py/ansicolortags.svg)](https://pypi.org/project/pynmranalysis/)
 [![GitHub release](https://img.shields.io/github/release/Naereen/StrapDown.js.svg)](https://github.com/1feres1/pynmranalysis/releases/)

-pynmranalysis has the ability to work with 1H NMR spectrum and offers many preprocessing functions that makes analysing the spectrum more effective also it can be used to perform statistical modeling with great plots
+Pynmranalysis has the ability to work with 1H NMR spectrum and offers many preprocessing functions that makes analysing the spectrum more effective
+Also it can be used to perform statistical modeling with great plots
-- preprocessing steps
+- Preprocessing steps
 - Normalization
 - Statistical analysis